-Join 1000s of people who believe the world needs women’s world-changing leadership
+Join the people who believe the world needs women’s world-changing leadership

 Every leader’s story has chapters of courage and quiet.
-Mine began on a tiny island, among women who knew how to build from nothing.
+Mine began on a tiny tropical island, among women who harnessed their power to build from nothing.
 Every decision since has been about turning lessons into leadership.

 I do that for work, wisdom-gathering